The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Abstract

 \section{Abstract}

-We have analyzed a sample of 2MIG isolated galaxies hosting AGNs (isolated AGNs) to assess whether their nuclear activity differs from that in a denser environment.
-The isolation criteria rule out interactions with other galaxies of similar size for at least $\sim$3 Gyr.
-We systemized the available Swift, NuSTAR, XMM-Newton, Chandra, and INTEGRAL X-ray data for isolated AGN at $z<0.05$, determining their general X-ray properties and peculiarities, spectral models, SMBH masses, and possible parameter correlations.
-We investigated the best spectral models of 25 isolated AGNs, including 10 recently fitted in this work.
-The intrinsic luminosities $\log L_{2-10,\mathrm{keV}}$ do not exceed $\sim43$.

-Our results indicate that the isolation of galaxies in the nearby Universe does not significantly affect nuclear activity.
-This is confirmed by the diversity of accretion types and the absence of any advantage of one particular basic/compound spectral model.
-We note an interesting case discovered for the ESO499-041 spectrum, where the data-to-model ratio shows significant changes after 6.4 keV.
-These deviations from the continuum may indicate the presence of a relativistic Iron line in the Chandra spectrum of ESO 499-041 compared to the Swift spectrum.
-Most isolated AGNs contain SMBH with $M_{\mathrm{SMBH}} \leq 10^7,M_{\odot}$.
-For the first time, we found a linear correlation between $L_{2-10,\mathrm{keV}}$ and $\log M_{\mathrm{SMBH}}$ that is not observed in other AGN samples.
+We have analysed a sample of 2MIG isolated galaxies hosting AGNs (isolated AGNs) to assess whether their nuclear activity differs from that in denser environments.
+The isolation criteria rule out interactions with other galaxies of similar evolutionary stage at least $\sim 3$~Gyr.
+We systematised the available \textit{Swift}, \textit{NuSTAR}, \textit{XMM-Newton}, \textit{Chandra}, and \textit{INTEGRAL} X-ray data for isolated AGNs at $z<0.05$, determining their general X-ray properties and peculiarities, spectral models, and supermassive black hole (SMBH) masses.
+We investigated the best spectral models for 20 isolated AGNs, including 9 sources fitted for the first time in this work.
+Our results indicate that an isolation of galaxies in the nearby Universe does not significantly affect nuclear activity.
+This conclusion is supported by the diversity of accretion types and the absence of any preference for a particular basic or composite spectral model.
+We note an interesting case for ESO~499$-$041, where the data-to-model ratio shows significant changes above 5~keV.
+These deviations from the continuum may tentatively indicate the presence of a relativistic iron line in the \textit{Chandra} spectrum of ESO~499$-$041 compared to the \textit{Swift} spectrum.
+We derived SMBH masses for 24/32 isolated AGNs applying the $M_{\rm BH}$--$\sigma_\star$ relation and used available estimates for 8/32.
+A general distribution is that 27/32 isolated AGNs host SMBHs with $M_{\mathrm{SMBH}} \lesssim 10^{8}\,M_\odot$.
+For the first time, we found evidence of the linear correlation between L$_{2-10, keV}$ and $\log M_{\mathrm{SMBH}}$ that is not observed in other AGNs samples.
 This trend may be affected by the limited sample size and requires further confirmation with larger datasets.
-Finally, we identified UGC10120, NG6300, and CGCG243-024 as promising candidates for Milky Way analogues.